PathwayCommons/pcviz/README.md

 It is a good idea to clean up other cache folders (such as portal and co-citations) once in a while, but it is not required unless the formatting changes for those files/services.
 Only the pre-calculated network cache requires pre-processing.

-# License
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.